jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 “Person” A human connected to a server (may be on multiple channels).
 “People on the server”, “People who have muted themselves” (not “Musicians” or "Channels").

-“Server” The general term for the machine that a client connects to.
+"Client" When capitalised, this means an instance of Jamulus running in client mode, used to connect to Jamulus Servers.

+“Server” When capitalsed, this means an instance of Jamulus running in server mode.
+When lower case, this means the general term for the machine that runs the Server (eg "A Server running on an AWS server").
 Not to be confused with “Directory”.

-“Directory” The general term for a server that a client uses to get its list of public servers from.
-Use the term “Directory server” cautiously - it may be confusing in the presence of “Server”.
+“Directory” The term for a type of Server that a Client uses to get a list of Servers from.
+Avoid the use of the term “Directory Server” it may be confusing in the presence of “Server” on its own.

 “Country/Region” Keep in mind that some areas of the world have a controversal (political) status.
 If possible, be generic and remain neutral.
 Instead of just saying country, use “Country/Region“ or “Location“.